Co-Chair Executive Steering Committee, Commissioner Department of Energy and Environmental Protection

 Connecticut Department of Energy and Environmental Protection

-Rob Klee is the Commissioner of Connecticut’s Department of Energy and Environmental Protection (DEEP).
-Commissioner Klee was appointed by Governor Dannel P. Malloy in January 2014.
+Rob Klee served as the Commissioner of Connecticut’s Department of Energy and Environmental Protection (DEEP).
+Commissioner Klee was appointed by Governor Dannel P. Malloy in January 2014 and served until January 2019.

 DEEP is the state agency charged with conserving, improving and protecting the state’s natural resources and environment, providing first-rate outdoor recreation opportunities, and bringing cheaper, cleaner, and more reliable energy to Connecticut’s residents and businesses.
 DEEP is focused on integrating energy and environmental policies and helping Connecticut to build a sustainable and prosperous 21st-century economy.